-Inventions involving Programsprograms for computers are a can be protected in different formforms of a "computer-implemented invention", an expression intended to cover claims which involve computers, computer networks or other programmable apparatus whereby prima facie one or more of the features of the claimed invention are realised by means of a program or programs.
-Such claims directed at computer implemented inventions may e.g. take the form of a method of operating said apparatus, the apparatus set up to execute the method, a readable medium carrying a program (see T 424/03) or, following T 1173/97, the computer program itself as well as the physical media carrying the program (see T 424/03), i.e. computer program product claims, such as "data carrier", "storage medium", "computer readable medium" or "signal".
+Inventions involving programs for computers can be protected in different forms of a "computer-implemented invention", an expression intended to cover claims which involve computers, computer networks or other programmable apparatus whereby prima facie one or more of the features of the claimed invention are realised by means of a program or programs.
+Such claims directed at computer-implemented inventions may e.g. take the form of a method of operating said apparatus, the apparatus set up to execute the method, or, following T 1173/97, the computer program itself as well as the physical media carrying the program (see T 424/03), i.e. computer program product claims, such as "data carrier", "storage medium", "computer readable medium" or "signal".

 The category of a claim directed to a computer-implemented method is distinguished from that of a claim directed to a computer program corresponding to that method (T 424/03 and G 3/08).
 Such claims therefore have to be examined separately.

 Technical character should be assessed without regard to the prior art (see T 1173/97, confirmed by G 3/08).
 Features of the computer program itself (see T 1173/97) as well as the presence of a device defined in the claim (see T 424/03 and T 258/03) may potentially lend technical character to the claimed subject-matter as explained below.
 In particular in embedded systems, a data processing operation implemented by means of a computer program can equally be implemented by means of special circuits (e.g. by field-programmable gate arrays).

 The basic patentability considerations in respect of claims for computer programs are in principle the same as for other subject-matter.
 While "programs for computers" are included among the items listed in Art.
 52(2), if the claimed subject-matter has a technical character it is not excluded from patentability by the provisions of Art.
 52(2) and Art.
 52(3).